 The term of the Mason Lease is fifteen years with three separate five-year renewal options, at the Company's option, and begins upon substantial completion of the construction of the building (Commencement Date).
+We expect to take possession of the building in November 2015.
 The amount of initial annual base rent of \$1,353 is payable monthly beginning on the Commencement Date and is subject to a 2% increase each year during the Lease's initial term.
 Upon each renewal, the amount of rent payable will be agreed upon by the Company and Landlord or, if not so agreed upon, by an appraiser.
 The size of the building subject to the Lease is expected to be approximately 92 square feet.

 Under the Mason Lease, the Company is responsible for paying real estate taxes, insurance, utilities, operating expenses and most building repairs and maintenance.
 The Company is also responsible for paying the first \$750 of construction-related tenant improvement costs, as well as amounts in excess of the estimated total cost of construction, as defined by the Mason Lease.
 On the Commencement Date, the Company is required to provide a letter of credit to the Landlord in the amount of \$1,250, which amount may decrease or be removed entirely based on the Company's financial performance.
 The Company is deemed the owner of the project during the construction period.
-As a result, approximately \$5,936 and \$3,941 of project costs incurred to date to construct the building are included in property and equipment and the financing obligation is included in other current liabilities in the Condensed Consolidated Balance Sheets as of March 31, 2015 and December 31, 2014, respectively.
-An increase in purchases of building under construction and proceeds from the construction financing obligation were also included in the Condensed Consolidated Statement of Cash Flows as of March 31, 2015.
+As a result, approximately \$9,176 and \$3,941 of project costs incurred to date to construct the building are included in property and equipment and the financing obligation is included in other current liabilities in the Condensed Consolidated Balance Sheets as of June 30, 2015 and December 31, 2014, respectively.
+An increase in purchases of building under construction and proceeds from the construction financing obligation were also included in the Condensed Consolidated Statement of Cash Flows as of June 30, 2015.